Assessment Ratings

-Ratings classify or group response scores in a way useful for delivering feedback.
+Ratings group respondent scores in a way that is useful for delivering feedback.
 They can be used to set scoring bands for subsections, sections, segmentations, and the assessment as a whole.
 Ratings are then called on to run automated calculations for feedback text or charting - removing the need to generate complex formulas.

 Ratings in Brilliant Assessment can follow the assessment hierarchy or be based on segmentations and advanced combinations.